finagle29/DBSP_DRP/docs/source/usage.rst

                               The [red/blue] parameter blocks are optional, and their order does not matter.
         -t, --skip-telluric   Skip telluric correction
+        -c, --null-coadd      Don't coadd consecutive exposures of the same target.
+                              By default consective exposures of the same target will be coadded.

 The basic usage of DBSP_DRP is as follows: